josiahhalme/hugo-site-halme/content/posts/20200217-cloudfront-s3-and-oai.md

 - /blog/cloudfront-s3-and-oai/
 ---

-## CloudFront, S3 Static Site hosting and Origin Access Identity
+# Overview

 After looking into why certain URL's weren't working, I discovered static site hosting doesn't play nicely with CloudFront and Origin Access Identities.

 As a result I removed the OAI and made the bucket public.
 This simplifies it somewhat, and the content is all publically available regardless.

-***
+---

-### S3
+## S3

 The update S3 resources,

 ```hcl
 resource "aws_s3_bucket" "web" {
   bucket = var.domain